Sheriff: Deputy kills woman threatening him with knife

 Grady said Lockard then shot Savino, who was pronounced dead at a hospital.

 The sheriff’s office placed Lockard on administrative leave.
 Savino was white.
-Lockard’s race was not released.
+Wood said Lockard also is white.

 Savino had been jailed in Polk County five times since 2004 for battery and other charges.